Aunt Vadge: I feel like I have a UTI if I don’t drink enough water

 Hi Aunt Vadge,

-So back in August I had sex with my now ex boyfriend for the first time ever and straight away I got a UTI because we weren’t careful.
-Anyways it took a long while but I drank a lot of water and didn’t have sex after that, so eventually my UTI went away, but a few weeks after, I felt like I had a UTI again, but it wasn’t as painful, and if I drank a glass of water it would straight away go away.
+Back in August I had sex with my now-ex for the first time and got a UTI straight away because we weren’t careful.
+It took a while, but lots of water and no sex cleared it.
+A few weeks later I felt like I had a UTI again, but milder, and a glass of water would make it go away straight off.

-So now every time I don’t drink enough water in a day I feel like I have a UTI, and I just don’t understand why it keeps happening??
-Also I haven’t had sex or any kind of sexual interaction since August.
+Now every time I don’t drink enough water in a day I feel like I have a UTI, and I don’t understand why it keeps happening.
+I haven’t had sex or any sexual contact since August.

 Yours,